inspiredtomove/main-website/_pages/pilates.md

   overlay_filter: rgba(00, 35, 67, 0.4)
   cta_label: "View schedule"
   cta_url: "/pilates/#schedule"
-excerpt: 'Now booking classes for Winter 2019'
+excerpt: 'Now booking classes for Spring 2019' sidebar
-sidebar:
   - text: >
       > As a
         true beginner, I found it to be a very approachable experience.
 I enjoyed our session,